-Ash Wednesday is a Catholic holiday that marks the beginning of the Season of Lent.
+Ash Wednesday is a Christian holiday that marks the beginning of the Season of Lent.
 This period of fasting can start anytime between February 4 and March 10, and is traditionally a time of religious reflection and atonement.
-Ash Wednesday prepares Catholics for Easter Sunday, which celebrates the Resurrection of Jesus Christ.
+Ash Wednesday prepares Christians for Easter Sunday, which celebrates the Resurrection of Jesus Christ.

-If you are a practicing Catholic, celebrate today by going to Church and receiving ashes.
-Today is also the perfect day to learn more about the tradition and teachings of the Catholic Church.
+If you are a practicing Christian, celebrate today by going to church and receiving ashes or participating in an online service.
+Today is also the perfect day to learn more about this tradition in the Christian faith.